braze-inc/braze-docs/_docs/_hidden/pricing/braze_go.md

 # Braze Go

+> Braze Go offers streamlined access to the Braze customer engagement platform to help your marketing teams start anywhere and go everywhere.
+Designed for simplicity and efficiency, Braze Go is tailored for select emerging markets.

+{% alert important %}
-> Braze Go is not available in all markets.
+Braze Go is not available in all markets.
 If you are interested in learning more about Braze Go, contact your account manager.

-Braze Go offers streamlined access to the Braze customer engagement platform to help your marketing teams start anywhere and go everywhere.
-Designed for simplicity and efficiency, Braze Go is tailored for select emerging markets.
+{% endalert %}

 Braze Go offers all of the same functionality as Braze, with the focused changes to the following features: